vendu/vaaja/usr/games/kraksys/KRAKSYS.md

     HIT = STR + ATK + SPELLS

-where STR is your base strength, ATK is the hit, and SPELLS is the sum of your spell dice.
+where STR is your base strength, ATK is the hit, and SPELLS is the damage-sum of your spell dice.

-In case the points result in a tie, the attacker has advantage and wins.
+In case the rolls result in a tie, the attacker has advantage and wins.
 The losing runner is removed from the board.

 ## Ice Combat